 Teachers and other adults are well trained and the teaching of reading is at the heart of our curriculum.
 As the children progress through our school, the emphasis will begin to change from learning to read to include reading to learn.

 Early reading skills are taught consistently and rigorously.
+Children in our nursery follow the letters and sounds phase 1 programme; this ensures they have the skills needed to learn letter/sound correspondence quickly when they enter reception.
 In reception and key stage one, planned daily phonic sessions teach children the complex connections between sounds and letters, which is essential when learning to read and spell.
 The best phonics teaching involves active participation by all children, detailed tracking of their progress and timely intervention for any child who may be struggling.
 Structure, fast pace, praise and reinforcement are all key features of our phonics sessions.

 Once children are able to successfully decode words, we begin to work on reading fluency.
 We enable children to read with accuracy, proper speed, and meaningful expression through targeted teaching and additional intervention work as needed.